rasachdev/data146/SliceOfDS.md

 Use dropouts to prevent overfitting

 DataAugmentation - manupultae images to hepl model be better at recognizing things.
 Like if you have pictures of horse always facing left, you should change it to face right in order to made sure the model has seen it before.
 It helps the model overall.

+Overall, I thought the talk was really informative.
+I got good insight on different future topics I am likely to learn in future Data Science classes.
+There is